bert0bert/teaching-autonomy-with-donkeycar/README.md

 TBD

+### Collecting Data Tips

+Back when we were creating the myconfig.py model, we set up our data collection so that if you do crash you're car, all you have to do is stop recording or press "End Recording".
+What this does is it deleted the last 100 records recorded immediately before you ended your recording-- getting completely rid of the crash.
+So if you are collecting data and you accidentially crash, all you have to do is end recording and start recording right after.

+Before you start collecting data, try driving around a few times before you start recording data, that way you can get a feel for the track, this will minimize the amount of mistakes you make during your data collection process.
+When you're confident enough you can now restart the python manage.py drive to create a new data recording session.
+Since you have auto record on, all you need to do is start driving in order to start collecting data.
+For a strong dataset, try collecting anywhere between 15,000-20,000 records (you can check this on your terminal).
+Once you finish collecting your data, you're ready to start training your model.

 ### Cleaning data

+This part is optional for people who want to further clean their dataset.
+You don't have to do this part, you can continue on to the Configuring Cloudlab for Training Section. section.

 In order to train a machine learning model we have to make sure we have a "clean" dataset, which means none of our data contains images of crashes or going through any objects.
 Still within the VNC window run the following on a terminal:
 ```